Celebrimbor

 Celebrimbor ([ˌkɛlɛˈbrimbɔr]) is a fictional character in J. R. R. Tolkien's legendarium.
-His name means "silver fist" or "hand of silver" in Tolkien's invented language of Sindarin.
 In Tolkien's stories, Celebrimbor was an elven-smith who was manipulated into forging the Rings of Power by the Dark Lord Sauron, in fair disguise and named Annatar ("Lord of Gifts").
 Sauron then secretly made the One Ring to gain control over all the other Rings and dominate Middle-earth, setting in motion the events of The Lord of the Rings.

-Tolkien, as a professional philologist, had been asked to translate an inscription at the temple of Nodens at Lydney Park (Gloucester).
-There was a curse upon a ring; the place was named "Dwarf's Hill"; and he traced Nodens to an Irish hero whose name meant "silver hand".
-This may have inspired him to create Celebrimbor and other elements of The Lord of the Rings.
+Tolkien, as a professional philologist, had been asked to translate an inscription at the late Roman temple of Nodens at Lydney Park in Gloucestershire.
+The inscription recorded a curse upon a ring; the place was named "Dwarf's Hill"; and he traced Nodens to an Irish hero, Nuada Airgetlám, "Nuada of the Silver-Hand".
+This combination inspired him to create Celebrimbor (whose name means "Silver-Hand" in Tolkien's invented language of Sindarin), dangerous Rings, and Dwarves skilled in craftsmanship and friendly to Celebrimbor as elements in his fantasy.

 Celebrimbor appears in the 2014 video game Middle-earth: Shadow of Mordor and its 2017 sequel, where he is voiced by Alastair Duncan.
 In the 2022 television show The Lord of the Rings: The Rings of Power, he is played by Charles Edwards.

 Middle-earth narrative

-Celebrimbor was the son of Curufin, fifth son of Fëanor and Nerdanel, and Fëanor's only known grandchild.
+Celebrimbor was the son of Curufin, one of the sons of Fëanor and Nerdanel; he was Fëanor's only known grandchild.
 Fëanor was the most skilful craftsman of the First Age, forging the three Silmarils to capture some of the light of the Two Trees of Valinor.
-It is not stated where or when Celebrimbor was born.
+Celebrimbor followed his father and grandfather to Middle-earth, leaving his mother behind in Aman with Finarfin's people.
+He repudiated his father when Celegorm and Curufin were driven out of Nargothrond.
 During the Second Age, Celebrimbor lived in the Elvish realm of Eregion and founded a brotherhood of jewel-smiths.